 It is one of the best, if not the best way, to gather high quality leads and further reach a wider target audience through the use of these contacts for duplicate audiences (suggestions by social media platforms based on similar profiles like the qualified leads).

 Lead generation is also the most common strategy of B2B marketers (business-to-business), since it can help them improve their marketing greatly and gives them an accurate image of their ideal buyer personas as well.

 So the idea is that a person who is potentially interested in your business will leave their contact information.
-The marketing team then uses this information for social media marketing, email marketing, building user personas, and to relay them to the sales team that can later make them an offer.
+The marketing team then uses this information for social media marketing, email marketing, building user personas, update their marketing design look, and relaying them to the sales team that can later make them an offer.

 Lead generation is important because of many reasons.
 Apart from vastly improving email marketing, growing your email list and enforcing other marketing strategies, it also:

 - Helps find the right customers: Through super-narrow targeting, you can use your current leads and target the right people on social media and paid advertising